 It’s easy to visit the excavations on a day trip from Rome.
 Take the Rome Metro Line B to the Piramide stop, then go outside the metro station to the Porto San Paolo station and take the Ostia-Lido train toward the Lido (the seaside), using the same ticket.
 At the Ostia Antica stop, go downstairs to cross the tracks, head straight out the station and over the blue pedestrian bridge, where signs will lead you to the excavations.
 The train also goes to to Ostia Lido or Ostia Stella Polare if you’re looking to spend some time at the beach.

-If you prefer private transportation, book Ostia Antica: the “Pompeii of Rome” with pick up and drop off at your Rome hotel and a private guided tour of Ostia Antica in English.
+If you prefer private transportation and a guided tour, book an Ancient Ostia half-day trip from Rome with pick up and drop off at your Rome hotel and a guided tour of Ostia Antica in English.